Sanky18/Business-Intelligence/README.md

 Build a relational data model
 Create new calculated columns and DAX measures
 Design an interactive report to analyze and visualize the data
+### Complete Business Intelligence Tool
+You can check complete business intelligence tool:https://app.powerbi.com/links/yylASZGgtJ?ctid=187ca15f-54e0-4673-86f6-b6d7f4c75eef&pbi_source=linkShare ,developed to visualise data according to company needs.
+Feel free to colloborate with my project if you have new data visualisation ideas for business intelligence!.